 Detour: From Blackett Street roundabout, Albert Street to High Street.

-- Bus stop on Ashley Street (outside CPIT Connect) will be relocated into Burt Street
+- Bus stop will be relocated from Ashley Street (outside CPIT Connect) to Ashley Street between Burt and Blackett Streets

 - Supermarket car park remains unchanged